FAQ

 This means students can work on any class at any time.
 Our curriculum is a facilitated-blended learning model, and students can work at their own pace with the support of a teacher.
 There are no traditional lecture classes.
 Courses cannot be failed, and we stress mastery learning.
 Teachers oversee students and facilitate student learning and progress.

 Our teachers are dedicated, State of Georgia certified professionals from local high schools in Georgia.
-Many work a full day at their respective high school, and work at MECHS at night, and some are retired.
-Students frequently come to MECHS and recognize our teachers from their own high schools.
+Many work a full day at their respective high school, and work at Mountain Ed at night, and some are retired.
+Students frequently come to Mountain Ed and recognize our teachers from their own high schools.

 Why would I get a high school diploma instead of a GED?